Laravel-Xylophone/Base/README.md

 ## License

-Backpack is free for non-commercial use and 49 EUR/project for commercial use.
+Xylophone is free for non-commercial use and 49 EUR/project for commercial use.
 Please see [License File](LICENSE.md) and [backpackforlaravel.com](https://backpackforlaravel.com/#pricing) for more information.

 ## Hire us